cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-migration-prod.md

 ## Refill your cup

-Check that the votes went through, when the proposal voting period ends, and what is the latest block height:
+When the proposal voting period ends, check that the votes went through, and what the latest block height is:

 <CodeGroup>